Ah, 2019! The year that was until yesterday. So, how was it then?

 Indeed, the year was scarred by an unprecedented amount of wildfires that also raged in various regions in Greenland, Alaska, Gran Canaria, Siberia (some thirty million acres destroyed), and Brazil.
 Earth’s lung is burning.

 Greta Thunberg sailed to America to raise environmental awareness and champion the largest global climate protests ever.
 Then she went cycling with Arnold Schwarzenegger.
-For her efforts, she was named Time’s “Person of the Year” (the youngest ever).
+For her efforts, she was named Time Magazine’s “Person of the Year” (the youngest ever).

 In March, a shooter killed 50 people at a mosque in Christchurch, New Zealand.
 The act was streamed live — as was that of another right-winger who killed two near a synagogue in Halle, Germany later in the year.